vigneshchinnaiyan/CRAWLER/README.md

 # Scraping Methods for CRAWLZ

-These different methods implement different ways of collecting data from Facebook, Google, Foursquare and SGPBusiness, and is used for the CRAWLZ project found over at https://github.com/crawlzstage/infra
+These different methods implement different ways of collecting data from Facebook, Google, Foursquare and Business, and is used for the CRAWLZ project found over at https://github.com/crawlzstage/infra

 The CRAWLZ project uses the Facebook Graph API, the Foursquare API, and Google Places API mainly for retrieving data.
-The LinkedIn and SGPBusiness scrapers are prototypical scrapers that was implemented at the start but was not used later on for the final product.
+The LinkedIn and Business scrapers are prototypical scrapers that was implemented at the start but was not used later on for the final product.

 ## Install Dependencies